 Font is important!
 For the general text, go for a serif e.g. Georgia, Times New Roman etc or a sans serif e.g. Trebuchet MS, Helvetica etc. You content needs to be read easily.
 With the blog post heading, you can have a different font like a handwriting style.
 It just needs to be readable.

 Natural day light is your best friend.
 That’s where you get the most out of an image.
-You don’t have to have a DSLR camera, a simple digital camera is all you need and even nowadays, a mobile phone does capture good quality photos.
+You don’t have to have a DSLR camera, a simple digital camera is all you need and even nowadays, a mobile phone does capture good quality photos with an abstract backdrop.
 A photo cannot be blurry, grainy, pixelated.
 Try and avoid these at all costs.
 I use the Samsung MV800 digital camera.

 For fashion bloggers, you don’t have to be outside in a nice scenery to capture your outfits.
 There are plenty of established fashion bloggers who uses their wall as their background such as LLYMLRS and milkteef.
 Many bloggers end up getting their boyfriends, family etc with a degree in photography or something similar to photograph them.
 I just find it a fuss.
 A tripod is all you need and this becomes another best friend.
 Yes which means you’ll have to run back and forth with the timer on but you’ll have control.
 Just experiment with different angles, close ups etc.

 For beauty bloggers, angles, swatches, close ups are what you need.
 You want to try and capture the correct colour and getting it close to real life as much as you can.
 Background wise, it can be on a plain background, or duvet pattern or on your dressing table with other products etc. You have just got to make that product the main focus.
 If its on your dressing table with other products, when photographing, focus on the product your photographing and the camera will blur out anything that’s not within that focus if you have it on the right setting.